Restitutor-Orbis/transformation/README.md

 # dynamic

-This startpage is heavily inspired by this one: https://github.com/2Shrug/mystartpage I have made this one from scratch following the given design.
+This startpage is heavily inspired by this one: https://github.com/2Shrug/mystartpage

+This startpage is made from scratch, but following 2Shrug's design.

 # what is dynamic
 The art showcase at the top of the page.
 Currently it is set album covers of bands I personally like.
 The program randomly chooses a band and then a random album from this band.